VarunCodes/rails-yelp/README.md

 ## Our approach

-We started building the project using our knowledge of Ruby as a foundation, and using Rails to make a website running quickly.
+We started by building the project using our knowledge of Ruby as a foundation, and using Rails to make a functioning website running quickly.
 Our initial task was to write user stories to break down the challenges into smaller steps in the perspective of the user.

-We used the Devise gem to add secure encrypted and secure user authentication, and our databaseWhile adding the controller and models, we wrote tests using RSpec to test the features as we implemented them.
-After mob programming the core feature such as user authentication and item listings, we delegated tasks and worked as pairs to refactor and improve the look and feel of the site.
+We used the Devise gem to add secure encrypted and secure user authentication, and used PostgreSQL for storing user and business details.
+While adding the controller and models, we wrote tests using RSpec to test the features as we implemented them.
+After mob programming the core features such as user authentication and item listings, we delegated tasks and worked as pairs to refactor and improve the look and feel of the site.

+## User Stories

 *Step 1 - MVP*
 ```